ibmdb/node-ibm_db/README.md

 The node-odbc `Pool` is a rudimentary connection pool which will attempt to have database connections ready and waiting for you when you call the `open` method.

-If you use a `Pool` instance, any connection that you close will cause another connection to be opened for that same connection string.
-That connection will be used the next time you call `Pool.open()` for the same connection string.
+If you use a `Pool` instance, any connection that you close will get added to the list of available connections immediately.
+Such connection will be used the next time you call `Pool.open()` for the same connection string.

-This should probably be changed.

 #### .open(connectionString, callback)